 When it comes to being top of the game with features, Lincoln has this area down.
 The company regularly releases new features and technology in this lineup before Ford.

 Plus, many of the luxury features are considered standard once you get into the Lincoln lineup, as well as a luxury interior.
-With complete comfort and connectivity, it’s no one wonder customers continue to choose this brand.
+With complete comfort and connectivity, it’s no wonder customers continue to choose this brand.

 Lincoln doesn’t boast about being a performance-driven brand.
 The company’s focus is more on comfort and prestige.